 To be allowed entry into the Thesis track the student must secure agreement from a faculty member to be the student's major professor.
 There must be adequate funding to carry out the proposed research.
 Prior to beginning thesis research and registering for thesis credits, the student must write a proposal which must be approved by the student's major professor, committee, and the the Chair of the Department of Marine and Environmental Sciences.
 The Thesis is typically a longer duration track and number of credit hours than the Capstone track.

 The Capstone track requires a minimum of 45 credits.
-This includes five 3-credit core classes, eight 3-credit specialty courses and a minimum of two 3-credits of Capstone.
+This includes five 3-credit core classes, eight 3-credit specialty courses, and a minimum of two semesters of capstone credits.
 Once a student starts registering for capstone course credits, they cannot stop registering for credits until the capstone is completed and defended.
 It is expected the Capstone can be completed within two terms or less.
 The completed Capstone is presented in an open defense that includes the student's advisory committee.

-The Thesis track requires a minimum of 39 credits.
-This includes five 3-credit core classes, five 3-credit specialty courses, and at least nine credits of master's thesis research.
-The number of thesis research credits above the minimum is dependent upon the length of time needed to complete the thesis research, which may be more than the typical minimum three terms.
+The Thesis track requires a minimum of 40 credits.
+This includes five 3-credit core classes, five 3-credit specialty courses, and a minimum of three semesters of master's thesis credits.
+The number of thesis research credits above the minimum is dependent upon the length of time needed to complete the thesis research, which may be more than the minimum of three semesters.
 The final thesis is formally defended in an open defense that includes the student's advisory committee.

 Students in a single degree are allowed to take up to two elective courses outside their degree orientation and have them count towards their final credit count.